3 years (BSc) / 4 years (MSci)

 Why choose this course

-Ranked 1st in the UK - and 9th in the world for Game Design and Development by The Rookies
+Ranked 1st in the world for Production Excellence in Immersive Media by The Rookies

 Based in London - home to some of the best video games and VFX studios in the world